 Triton Knoll is within the Greater Wash strategic area, located off the east coast of England, approximately 20 miles off the coast of Lincolnshire and 28 miles from the coast of north Norfolk.
 This is one of three 'Round Two' strategic areas around the coast of Great Britain, which were released for offshore wind development by The Crown Estate and the Government in 2003.

-Offshore and onshore electrical infrastructure would connect the wind farm to the electricity network.
-Sub-sea export cables from the offshore wind farm will make landfall just north of Anderby Creek, with the power entering the electricity network at Bicker Fen Substation, near Boston, via a network of underground cabling.
+Offshore and onshore electrical infrastructure connects the wind farm to the electricity network.
+Sub-sea export cables from the offshore wind farm make landfall just north of Anderby Creek, with the power entering the electricity network at the National Grid Bicker Fen Substation, near Boston, via a network of underground cabling and new onshore substation.

 At the time of the Round 2 tender process, RWE Renewables (at the time called RWE npower renewables) was awarded a license to develop an offshore wind farm called Triton Knoll up to a maximum of 1,200 megawatts (MW).
 Triton Knoll was consented in two separate applications (the Offshore Array and the Electrical System), but was constructed and is being operated as one project.
 Triton Knoll was successfully awarded a Contract for Difference by the Department for Business, Energy & Industrial Strategy, in September 2017 and it achieved Financial Close in August 2018.
 Onshore construction commenced in September 2018 and was successfully completed in October 2021.
 Landscaping works at the Onshore Substation were completed in March 2022.
 Offshore construction commenced in January 2020 and the final wind turbine was successfully installed in September 2021.
 Turbine commissioning was successfully completed to programme in January 2022 and the project is now fully operational.

 Triton Knoll consists of two Development Consent Orders detailed below: